-Minnehaha Falls is one of the prettiest waterfalls in the Blue Mountains and the pool at the base is a wonderful spot to cool off and have a swim on a hot day.
-It’s a short walk to get there, which takes you through some attractive bushland and you often get the whole place to yourself (or shared with just a few others).
+Minnehaha Falls is one of the prettiest waterfalls in the Blue Mountains and the pool at the base is a wonderful spot to cool off on a hot day.
+It’s a short walk to get there, which takes you through some attractive bushland and under the huge sandstone cliffs.

 Here’s exactly what to expect on the walk to Minnehaha Falls.